 - Competitors are advised to use licensed or open-source 3D software such as Maya, Blender, or 3DS Max.
 Competitors may compete with surfacing tools like Substance Painter.
 Competitors will also need 2D software such as Adobe Photoshop or Krita.
 Competitors are responsible for their own IT support to ensure that all the tools they compete with are licensed and operational at the time of the contest.

+- Competitors are required to use Discord for communication and file submissions throughout the contest.
+Competiors screens may be used for streaming and observation.

+- Competitors will be to required to publish to SketchFab their contest deliverables.

 - Drawing Tablet

 - Headphones

 - Pencils and erasers

 - Sketchbook

 - Any adapters that you may require to connect your hardware to the network and displays

-- · Memory stick or external hard drive
+- Memory stick or external hard drive

-- 4.3 Required clothing provided by the competitor
+- 4.3 Required clothing provided by the competitor.

 - No special requirements